JulieProst/keras-tuner-tutorial/README.md

 ### Results

-Tasks duration was measured on CPU
+Tasks duration was measured on an RTX 2080 GPU

 ### Run the comparison